-CIR signature or trace present within the He II λ 5411 emission line, spanning a velocity range of -600 to 600 km s-1 and describing a single sinusoid per cycle (hereafter referred to as the "central" CIR).
-However, there also appears to be another CIR trace present within the He II λ 5411 emission line, which extends out to $\sim 1500 \text{ km s}^{-1}$, mainly present between phases 0.00 - 0.35, which can be seen in Fig. 7.
-We have made the line solid only where we can actually see the bright (or dark) trace in the grayscale plot.
-This feature and the central CIR reach peak velocities at different phases with a shift of $\Delta \phi \sim 0.25$, which we interpret as indicating that they are, in fact, located at different longitudes on the star with a separation of $\Delta \phi \simeq 90^{\circ}$.
-Note that because we are using differences from the mean in these grayscale plots, the sum over phase or time of the difference flux at each wavelength will always equal zero.
+or trace present within the He II $\lambda$ 5411 emission line, spanning a velocity range of -600 to $600 \text{ km s}^{-1}$ and describing a single sinusoid per cycle (hereafter referred to as the 'central' CIR).
+However, there also appears to be another CIR trace present within the He II $\lambda$ 5411 emission line, which extends out to $\sim$ 1500 km s-1, mainly present between phases 0.00-0.35, which can be seen in Fig. 7.
+We have made the line solid only where we can actually see the bright (or dark) trace in the grey-scale plot.
+This feature and the central CIR reach peak velocities at different phases with a shift of $\Delta \phi \sim$ 0.25, which we interpret as indicating that they are, in fact, located at different longitudes on the star with a separation of $\Delta \phi \simeq 90^{\circ}$ .
+Note that because we are using differences from the mean in these grey-scale plots, the sum over phase or time of the difference flux at each wavelength will always equal zero.
 This leads to a shadowing effect, where each bright trace is accompanied by an associated dark trace, which gives the plot a distinct appearance.
-In the next section, we present an analysis conducted on the dataset to search for changes within the phased grayscale image with time.
+In the next section, we present an analysis conducted on the data set to search for changes within the phased grey-scale image with time.